Getting the best possible microphone for studio recordings is especially important if you’re a rap artist.

 Things to Consider When Buying Mics for Rap Vocals

-Buying a mic for rap vocals isn’t the same as buying a regular vocal mic.
+Buying a mic for rap vocals isn’t the same as buying a regular vocal mic, an all-purpose mic like the Blue Yeti, or even buying a specialized mic like one for recording ASMR sounds.
 There are several things you should pay attention to.
 Here are some factors you should consider when looking for a suitable rapping microphone.

 You’ve probably noticed that I mentioned maximum SPL several times throughout the article as one of the important factors that determine the quality of a microphone.
 SPL stands for Sound Pressure Level, so maximum SPL refers to the amount of noise a mic can take before starting to distort.
 This is especially important for rappers, as they often shout their lyrics more aggressively while standing close to the mic.